How would YOUR money have grown?

 Every signal ships with a stop-loss and a take-profit target computed from ATR (volatility).
 You know exactly how much you can lose before you enter.
 That's what makes risk manageable.

-Every single call the engine has ever made is recorded, winners and losers.
-The 4-hour and 1-day timeframes you see are the only ones we trade.
+Every single call the engine has ever made is recorded, winners and losers, across all three timeframes we trade (1-hour, 4-hour and 1-day).
 Nothing is hidden; this page is the whole dataset.

 Most of the time, the answer is WAIT.
 We only fire a signal when conviction crosses a threshold, typically a few calls per coin per week.
 Fewer, higher-quality trades beat dozens of mediocre ones.

 We don't compete on biggest single wins.
-A 65% win rate compounding at ~1% per trade outperforms 'one 50x trade per month' systems that quietly post -50% loss days.
-The math is unsexy.
-The math is also how Citadel and Renaissance actually work, small edges, repeated, compounded.
+As a hypothetical, a 65% win-rate system compounding ~1% per trade beats 'one 50x trade per month' systems that quietly post -50% loss days.
+The math is unsexy — small edges, repeated and compounded, similar in spirit to how institutional quant desks operate.
+Our actual numbers are in the ledger above.

 Common questions